Volunteers are the lifeblood of many nonprofits.

-Have the staff make homemade cookies, brownies, and the like, and have them in the break room or where volunteers can easily find them.
-Add a sign with special thanks for the volunteers.
+9. Special treats.
+Have the staff make homemade cookies, brownies, and the like, and place them in the break room or where volunteers can easily find them.
+Add a sign with special thanks for the volunteers to see.

 10. Small gifts.
-Put together an inexpensive token of your appreciation for your volunteers.
+Purchase an inexpensive token of your appreciation for your volunteers.
 The key here is not to spend much money on it – your volunteers would rather see money going toward programs.

 11. Volunteer appreciation reception.
-Host a dessert reception or an ice cream social or something similar to show your volunteers how much you appreciate them.
+Host a dessert reception, an ice cream social, or something similar to show your volunteers how much you appreciate them.
 If you can do this when your volunteers are already gathered, you’ll have more of them show up.
 Volunteers don’t always want to come out for a special event honoring them – strange but true.

-If you can afford it, a small token can be very meaningful.
+12. Gift card.
+If you can afford it, a small gift card can be very meaningful.
 You might be able to get these donated if you ask nice from Starbucks, Panera, or somewhere your volunteer likes to go.

 13. Letter to the Editor.
 Write and send a letter to the Editor of your local paper and publicly thank your volunteers.
 You can express your thanks to your volunteers as a group and talk about how essential they are to your work.
 Be careful about naming them individually – if you accidentally omit someone, there may be hurt feelings!

+14. Facebook acknowledgement.
 Don’t forget that social media can be a powerful tool for showing appreciation.
-Post photos of them in action and tag them.
+Post photos of volunteers in action and tag them.
 Or share a thank-you video.
-There’s a playlist of thank-you videos on my YouTube channel at www.YouTube.com/SandyRees1
+There’s a playlist of thank-you videos on my YouTube channel at www.YouTube.com/SandyRees1.

 15. T-shirts.
 A special T-shirt for regular volunteers can be a good thing, especially if you need to clearly identify your volunteers or if they’re likely to get dirty.